gravitational/teleport/examples/aws/terraform/ha-autoscale-cluster/README.md

 # This setting only takes effect when using ACM, it will be ignored otherwise.
 #export TF_VAR_route53_domain_acm_nlb_alias="cluster-nlb.example.com"

-# Bucket name to store encrypted letsencrypt certificates.
+# Bucket name to store encrypted Let's Encrypt certificates.
 export TF_VAR_s3_bucket_name="teleport.example.com"

-# Email of your support org, used for Letsencrypt cert registration process.
+# Email of your support org, used for Let's Encrypt cert registration process.
 export TF_VAR_email="support@example.com"

 # Setup grafana password for "admin" user.
 Grafana will be served on https://cluster.example.com:8443 after install